 Waimar Tun manages and provides technical assistance for the implementation of operations research and bio-behavioral surveillance activities on HIV and AIDS in Africa and Asia.
-Her research focuses on HIV and sexually transmitted infections among vulnerable and marginalized populations, including persons with disabilities, drug users, sex workers, and men who have sex with men.
+Her research focuses on identifying and overcoming barriers to HIV prevention, care and treatment among vulnerable and marginalized populations, including persons with disabilities, people who inject drugs, sex workers, and men who have sex with men.

 Tun received her PhD and MHS in epidemiology from Johns Hopkins University.